LENSHOOD/lenshood.github.io/source/_posts/2022-summary.md

 The investment performance in 2022 was such a disaster.
 The total return were about -12.5%.
 Maybe it was because of a bad year, maybe it was because of poor investment decisions.
 In a word, last year was the worst year in five years.

-My investment portfolio is combined with three parts: about 70% funds from investment advisor service, about 25% funds bought by my self, about 5% low risk stocks mostly bank stocks.
-Comparing the performance in 2022, the return of investment advisor service were basically as same as self-buy funds.
+My investment portfolio is combined with three parts: about 70% from investment advisor service, about 25% mutual funds bought by my self, about 5% low risk stocks mostly bank stocks.
+Comparing the performance in 2022, the return of investment advisor service were basically as same as self-buy mutual funds.
 So I have good reason to suspect the value of advisors, but maybe the performance from advisor would become better in good years, I still need some time to prove it.

 There's no doubt that 2022 was a tough year, poor economy in China mainland, high inflation in other countries like US.
 I Wish my investment would got a huge rebound in 2023.